kannanjayachandran/Full-Stack-Development/01 Introduction to Web Development/Readme.md

 ![Client Server Architecture](./img/Client_Server_Architecture.png)

 ---

-That's pretty much all you need to know to get started.
-Now lets see how the browser works and how it fetches the web pages.
+## How the Web Works

 When we search something or request a web page by clicking a link, the browser goes through several steps to retrieve the requested data from a server and display it as a webpage.
 This process is called the **Web Page Request Lifecycle**.
 Let's look at this process in detail.

-## Is it a URL or a search query ?
+### Distinguish between a URL and a Search Query

 The first thing the browser need to figure out is whether we have given a search query or a **URL** (Uniform Resource Locator).

 > Eg; `https://www.google.com/` or `How to make a cup of coffee?`